Australian Bureau of Statistics

 Internet Service Providers (ISPs) are the main avenue of internet access for households and businesses.
 Hence, there is interest in statistics on the nature and growth of the ISP industry, characteristics and location of customers, and related telecommunications infrastructure.
 As the ISP industry is dynamic and continually evolving, there is also interest in a time series which measures changes to the industry and technologies.
 The Internet Activity Survey (IAS) is designed to meet these needs.

-Key users of this data are: the Australian Competition and Consumer Commission (ACCC); the Australian Communications and Media Authority (ACMA); the Department of Broadband Communications and the Digital Economy (DBCDE); and the Organisation for Economic Co-operation and Development (OECD) which utilise IAS data for international comparisons.
+Key users of this data are: the Australian Competition and Consumer Commission (ACCC); the Australian Communications and Media Authority (ACMA); the Department of Communications; and the Organisation for Economic Co-operation and Development (OECD) which utilise IAS data for international comparisons.
 An ongoing relationship with these key users allows the ABS to ensure their requirements are met by the IAS.

 The scope of the collection is all resident Australian ISPs (i.e. all businesses that supply internet connectivity services to individuals, businesses and other organisations).
 The ABS derives the population from a list of ISPs registered with the Telecommunications Industry Ombudsman.